ScottyLabs/crashcourse/_talks/ios-dev/index.md

 ---
 name: ios-dev
 title: iOS Development
-subtitle: come learn the platform that started a revolution
+subtitle: Develop high quality mobile applications with iOS.
 description: >
-  Ever since iOS was released, it's been the gold standard for mobile development.
-Now that Apple has released Swift, a new next-generation programming language, it's become even more powerful.
-Come learn all you'll need to know to get up and running with iOS development so you can build your first app at TartanHacks.
+  iOS is the platform of choice for those looking to develop high-quality mobile applications.
+In this talk we will introduce you to iOS development, and walk you through building your first app.
+By the end of the talk, you will be able to build your own app for TartanHacks!
 speaker: Scott Krulcik
 ---

 _Note this talk is part two of a two-part series on Swift and iOS development.
-The Swift talk will proceed this one, its description can be found [here](../swift/)._
+The Swift talk will precede this one, its description can be found [here](../swift/)._

 ## Before the Talk

 ### Prerequisites

-This talk is targeted for people who know how to program, but would like to know how to program specifically for iOS.
-We expect you to be able to understand Swift code, but you don't need to be an expert in it.
-If you don't have experience with Swift already, we strongly recommend the 7:00PM Swift lecture that precedes this one.
+This talk is targeted towards people who already have programming experience (e.g. took 112), but are unfamiliar with developing iOS applications.
+If your previous experience does not include Swift, we strongly recommend that you attend the Swift workshop that precedes this one.

 While this talk is open to everyone, we expect attendees to have some object-oriented programming (OOP) experience.
 We will assume you understand